gestimation/cifmodeling/README.md

 Aalen variance decomposition.
-By default `cifcurve()` rescales the Greenwood/Tsiatis quantities so that `std.err` is reported on the probability scale; set `report.survfit.std.err = TRUE` to return the conventional log-survival standard errors from `survfit`.
+By default `cifcurve()` rescales the Greenwood/Tsiatis quantities so that `std.err` is reported on the probability scale; set `report.survfit.std.err = TRUE` to return the conventional log-survival standard errors from `survfit()`.

-**Confidence intervals** `calculateCI()` constructs intervals on the probability scale using the requested transformation:
+**Confidence intervals** `src/calculateAJ_Rcpp.cpp` constructs intervals on the probability scale using the requested transformation:
 `"arcsine-square root"`/`"arcsine"`/`"a"` (default), `"plain`, `"log"`, `"log-log"`, or `"logit"`.
 Passing `"none"`/`"n"` skips interval computation entirely.
 The function exponentiates back to the probability